CSC 121: Computers and Scientific Thinking

 Required Work

-Class periods will consist of three types of activity, roughly organized along the following schedule.
+Class periods will consist of two types of activity, roughly organized along the following schedule.

 There will be two 60-minute tests and a cumulative 100-minute final exam.
 The final course grade will be based on the following weightings with minimum cutoffs of 93% for A, 90% for A-, 87% for B+, 83% for B, 80% for B-, and so on.
 Some shifting of grades, in an upward direction only, may occur as final letter grades are assigned.